sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 psql -U NW@northwind-oracle-to-psql -h northwind-oracle-to-psql.postgres.database.azure.com -d NW < NW-views.sql
 ```

 7. With that, we have migrated views.
-Let us return to pgAdmin's Query Editor and test the migrated views.
-Utilize the query below.
+Let's return to pgAdmin's Query Editor and test these migrated views.
+Utilize the query below, which will show data where **productsales** is greater than 5000.
 You can envision how this would be useful in an organization to identify successful items in a given year (1997).

 ```sql
 SELECT *
 FROM product_sales_for_1997
 WHERE productsales > 5000;
 ```

 8. When the query is executed, you should see the following result set, with 42 rows.
+This shows that we have successfully migrated the views.

     ![Result set from query involving the product_sales_for_1997 view](./media/1997-view-result-set.PNG)

 ### Task 3: Migrate the Stored Procedure

 In this task, we will migrate a single stored procedure.
-To do this, we will be using the **orafce** utility.
+To do this, we will be using the **orafce** utility, which provides functions that are compatible with Oracle code.
 We will then call the procedure and view its results using a refcursor.

-1. Note that simply one stored procedure (NW.SALESBYYEAR) is in use by the application.
+1. Only one stored procedure **NW.SALESBYYEAR** is in use by the application.
 So, we will export this stored procedure from the Oracle database for analysis.
 Run the command below in `C:\ora2pg\nw_migration`.
 ```
 ora2pg -c config\ora2pg.conf -t PROCEDURE -a SALESBYYEAR -o NW-proc.sql -b schema\procedures\
 ```